mlin/forkwork/README.md

 ;;
 ```

 ForkWork tries pretty hard to deal with exceptions in the forked child processes in a reasonable way, which is difficult because they [cannot be marshalled reliably](http://caml.inria.fr/mantis/view.php?id=1961).
-If an exception occurs during a parallel map operation, ForkWork will stop launching new child processes, wait for others to exit, and raise an exception to the caller.
+There is a mechanism for child processes to cause ForkWork to abort the parallel computation and raise an exception to the caller with specifc information about the problem.
+The author was motivated to write ForkWork in part because comparable existing libraries did not handle this well.

 ## Lower-level example